Gabysz1173/techno-expo/README.md

-This repo is for my presentation on computing at school.
+:fire: This repo is for my presentation on computing at school. :fire: